 The Royal Zoological Society of Scotland (RZSS) was founded in 1909 by Edinburgh lawyer Thomas Gillespie.
-A visionary and nature enthusiast, Thomas garnered sufficient support and funding to enable the Society to buy an 85 acre site to the west of Edinburgh in just four years, with help from the City of Edinburgh Council.
+A visionary and nature enthusiast, in just four years Thomas garnered sufficient support and funding to enable RZSS to buy an 85 acre site to the west of Edinburgh, with help from the City of Edinburgh Council.

-In 1986 the Royal Zoological Society of Scotland acquired the Highland Wildlife Park in Kincraig.
-The Highland Wildlife Park is now home to over 200 amazing animals including native Scottish species as well as rare and endangered animals from the world's mountains and tundra regions.
+In 1986 Highland Wildlife Park near Aviemore joined the RZSS family.
+The park is now home to 200 amazing animals, including native Scottish species as well as incredible animals from the world's mountains and tundra regions.

 Key dates from our history:

 RZSS is founded by Edinburgh lawyer Thomas Gillespie

 Edinburgh Zoo is opened to the public on 22 July 1913

 A king penguin chick hatches at Edinburgh Zoo, the first ever to hatch in captivity